-Most famous for its Day of the Dead celebrations (Nov 1–2), this enchanting lake is a worthy destination year round.
+Most famous for its Day of the Dead celebrations (Nov 1–2), this enchanting lake is a worthy destination year-round.
 There’s the gorgeous waterside town of Pátzcuaro itself, plus the tranquil island of Janitzio and its indigenous fishermen, throwing their traditional butterfly nets from tiny dug-out canoes.
 Each of the small villages that surround the lake specializes in different arts and crafts.

 4. The Copper Canyon, Chihuahua

-Known for its phenomenal railway, the isolated, beautiful region dubbed the Copper Canyon is best experienced on foot.
+Known for its gravity-defying mountain railway, the isolated, beautiful region dubbed the Copper Canyon is best experienced on foot.
 The village of Creel high in the Sierra Tarahumara acts as a base for expeditions to remote valleys, waterfalls and Rarámuri villages, while the four-hour drive from Cerocahui to the bottom of the Barranca de Urique is mesmerizing.
 Here the town of Urique marks the start (or end) of the popular two-night, three-day trek to Batopilas, a sleepy village home to a ruined Jesuit mission.

-5. Las Pozas de Edward James (Xilitla), San Luis Potosí
+5. Las Pozas de Edward James, Xilitla, San Luis Potosí

-Oaxaca City remains one of Mexico’s most popular destinations, for good reason: it’s rich in folklore and culinary traditions, and features numerous fiestas, indigenous markets, fine local chocolate and a magnificent colonial centre.
+Oaxaca City remains one of Mexico’s most popular destinations, for good reason: it’s rich in folklore and culinary traditions and features numerous fiestas, indigenous markets, fine local chocolate and a magnificent colonial centre.
 Oaxaca is also widely regarded as the artistic centre of Mexico, with several state-run and private galleries, craft and jewellery master classes and regular exhibitions.